random1106/audit_portfolio/README.md

-# Results and reports for competitive audits that I participated
+# Reports for competitive audits

 **Highlights**: